laurar07/ReadableApp/readable/README.md

 1. Clone this repository and navigate to the root folder of the app
 2. Run 'npm install' to download all the packages needed
 3. Run 'node server' to stand up the server instance
+4. Navigate to the 'readable' subdirectory inside of ReadableApp
-4. Run 'npm start' to start up the application
+5. Run 'npm start' to start up the application
-5. Navigate to [http://localhost:3000](http://localhost:3000) in your browser.
+6. Navigate to [http://localhost:3000](http://localhost:3000) in your browser.
 Happy posting!

 ## Home Page